automata/osc-web/README.md

   connect yours OSC controllers or applications without complications with /port fordwarding/

+### History

-Some weeks ago I was asking for awesome people on AudioXG about that and we come with some options:
+Long time ago I was asking for awesome people on AudioXG about that and we come with some options:

 1. create a Firefox extension using nsISocketTransport